 Local compilation

-This sections describles all you need to compile RMK firmware on your local machine.
+This sections describes everything you need to compile RMK firmware on your local machine.

 Setup RMK environment

-First, you'll setup the Rust development environment, install all needed components for compiling and flashing RMK.
+First, you have to setup the Rust development environment and install all the needed components for compiling and flashing RMK.

 1. Install Rust